arjunrajlaboratory/dentist2/README.md

 ```matlab
 >>h = d2stitchingGUI(scanDimensions, 'scanFileName');
 ```
 The scanDimensions should be formatted as \[number of rows, numbers of columns\].
-Once you are finished selecting the scan layout and control points as described [below](#stitching), close the GUI window.
-Two files will be written to your working directory: 'scanSummary.txt' and 'tilesTable.csv' (see description below).
+Use the stitching GUI to select the scan layout and control points as described [below](#stitching).
+When you close the GUI window, two files will be written to your working directory: 'scanSummary.txt' and 'tilesTable.csv' (see description below).

 Next, launch the thresholding GUI by typing the following:
 ```matlab